aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/polar/encoder.rst

 .. note:: When using the ``FILE`` method, the frozen bits are always the same regardless of the |SNR| value.

+.. note:: When using the ``BEC`` method, the frozen bits are optimized for each erasure probability.

 .. _enc-polar-enc-fb-awgn-path: